 Grab a group of your most fun friends and head to TAG (Tactical Action Gaming) for some Nerf and Laser Tag.

-This indoor sports arena is perfect for a battle using either Nerf guns or Laser Tag to tag your opponents and win the mission.
+This indoor sports arena is perfect for a battle.
+You can use Nerf guns or Laser Tag to tag your opponents and win the mission.

 Explore the arts and culture side of the Fargo-Moorhead area.
 We promise there's a lot to see.